Fusion Mineral Paint provided the paint and supplies for this post. All opinions are my own.

 Remember to go over your sanded areas with a damp cloth to remove any dust.
 If you have any areas that need repair (like I did), use wood filler and a putty knife to fill in the nicks and/or gouges.
 Also, if you are painting a high-gloss surface or laminate, it is recommended that you apply Ultra Grip first.

-Because I wanted to distress my piece, I used the Beeswax Distressing Block™.
-Fusion Mineral Paint doesn’t adhere to wax, so you simply apply the Beeswax Distressing Block to any area you’d like to distress.
+Because I wanted to distress my piece, I used a Beeswax Bar.
+Fusion Mineral Paint doesn’t adhere to wax, so you simply apply the Beeswax to any area you’d like to distress.

 Step 2: Paint